lenalebt/docker-compose-meetup/presentation/README.md

-compile with `bundle exec asciidoctor-revealjs -a revealjsdir=https://cdnjs.cloudflare.com/ajax/libs/reveal.js/3.3.0 -r asciidoctor-diagram index.adoc`
+compile with "make". use "make pages" to publish to github pages.